 Paternity is the legal establishment of a relationship between a father and a child.
-Paternity cases deal with children that are born out of wedlock and establish the father and child relationship.

 The Illinois legislature has established the Illinois Parentage Act which sets forth the law in paternity cases.
 The areas of the Illinois Marriage and Dissolution of Marriage Act that cover custody, visitation, and child support are incorporated into the Parentage Act and therefore are applied.